DataDog/dd-sdk-reactnative/CONTRIBUTING.md

 yarn install
 ```

+### Project structure overview

+This repository contains 2 main projects:

+* SDK project (in the `packages` folder), which consists of 3 workspaces:
+    * `core`: the core React Native SDK allowing tracking of logs, spans and RUM events.
+    * `react-native-navigation`: an integration for the [react-native-navigation](https://github.com/wix/react-native-navigation) library.
+    * `react-navigation`: an integration for the [react-navigation](https://github.com/react-navigation/react-navigation) library.
+* Sample app project (in the `example` folder)

+The sample app project exists as dedicated project, because the React Native tooling, the `Metro` bundler specifically, [doesn't support symbolic links](https://github.com/facebook/metro/issues/1), and symbolic links are used by the [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to have a single place for hosting `node_modules`.

+Workspaces are managed with [Lerna](https://github.com/lerna/lerna).

+If you are using Visual Studio Code, please make sure to set workspace version of TypeScript instead of the native Typescript bundled with Visual Studio, check [this](https://stackoverflow.com/a/39676463/3222695) to see how to do it.

 ### Native Module development

 By default, the iOS and Android source files are automatically generated based on the [dd-mobile-bridge](https://github.com/DataDog/dd-mobile-bridge) repository.

-To edit the Objective-C files, open `example/ios/DdSdkReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > dd-sdk-reactnative`.
+To edit the Objective-C files, open `example/ios/DdSdkReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > DdSdkReactNative`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `ddsdkreactnative` under `Android`.